ogs22/cookbook/glossary/tax.md

 Money that is taken by the government from the people.
-It is often a percentage of each person's salary or of each person's savings.
+It is often a percentage of each person’s salary or of each person’s savings.